 Your domain name needs to ”live” somewhere.
-This allows people to go online, type your domain address into their internet browser (or click on a link to your domain name on another website) and visit your website instead of getting a “this site can’t be reached” screen …
+This allows people to go online, type your domain address into their web browser (or click on a link to your domain name in someone else’s website) and visit your website instead of getting a “this site can’t be reached” error message on their screens …

 (Your domain has to live somewhere so people can find your website)